If you are reading this article you are probably planning a trip to New Zealand, how lucky are you!

 Vodafone New Zealand is another of the most reliable mobile network providers in New Zealand.
 With Vodafone sim cards, you will have great coverage and fast connection speeds everywhere you travel in this stunning country.

-They are more affordable than spark but expire in 30 or 60 days instead of 90 days, so bear in mind you might have to top up for your last 30 days if you are staying for 3 months.
+They are more affordable than Spark but expire in 30 or 60 days instead of 90 days, so bear in mind you might have to top up for your last 30 days if you are staying for three months.

 2 GB of data, 200 mins/texts for NZ & international countries – $29 NZ for 30 days

-This is actually a worse deal than Spark as it lasts for 60 days less and you do not get NZ calls/texts plus international calls, they are all clumped together.
+This is a worse deal than Spark, as it lasts for 60 days less and you do not get NZ calls/texts plus international calls, they are all clumped together.

 2degrees is another excellent local network provider to buy a local sim from.
 Their New Zealand prepaid sim card options are extensive and come with both great coverage and excellent connection speeds.

-2degrees has 9 different prepaid NZ travel sim options to choose from, a lot more than both Vodafone and Spark.
+2degrees has nine different prepaid NZ travel sim options, a lot more than both Vodafone and Spark.
 They offer 3 x 14-day options and 6 monthly options.
-I will focus on the monthly options as not many people fly all the way to New Zealand for just 2 weeks.
+I will focus on the monthly options as not many people fly to New Zealand for just 2 weeks.

-Before we get into the details of each of these packages, there are some extras that come with a 2-degree sim card.
+Before we get into the details of each of these packages, some extras come with a 2-degree sim card.

-They provide a Free Data Hour every day where you can use unlimited data for an hour each day, as well as Unlimited texts to NZ & Aussie, and Unlimited calls to 2degrees mobiles.
+They provide a Free Data Hour every day where you can use unlimited data for an hour each day, Unlimited texts to NZ & Aussie, and Unlimited calls to 2degrees mobiles.
 These are pretty awesome benefits, here are the 2degrees monthly plans available:

 As you can see, 2degrees sucks you in with their unlimited texts and calls as well as their free data hour, which is pretty cool.
 But, these make more sense for locals than people traveling.